Chisanan232/PyFake-API-Server/docs/configure-references/mocked-apis/apis/http/common/value_format.md

 Set the value size of the value.

-!!! info "Size in different meanings for different types"
+!!! tip "Size in different meanings for different types"

     A size of value could be 2 meanings: